POSSIBLE OUTDATED INFORMATION!

 - Visit the (Panel > 'Domains' > 'Mongrel and Proxy') page.

-- URL to set up Proxy under: Enter the portion of your domain that is going to have the proxied service.
+- URL to set up Proxy under: Enter the portion of your domain that will have the proxied service.

-- Port Number to Proxy: Enter the port you bound your daemon to.
+- Port Number to Proxy: Enter the port to which you bound your daemon.